Multi-model fallback and reliability routing

 If your app is hard-wired to one model endpoint, uptime and user experience degrade immediately.

-Use one Flashback repository as your stable OpenAI-compatible integration point, then configure multiple AI LLM resources behind it.
+Use one Flashgate repository as your stable OpenAI-compatible integration point, then configure multiple AI LLM resources behind it.

 Your application keeps one API contract, while your routing layer applies fallback order by model/provider when calls fail or exceed SLOs.